• Discover the Burren, meaning ‘rocky land’ – a large limestone plateau in County Clare in the west of Ireland

 archaeologist and art historian specialising in medieval Ireland

 Depart London Heathrow 0950 on Aer Lingus, arriving Shannon 1110.
 Visits to Craggaunowen (reconstruction of Irish field monuments) and Quin Abbey (early 15th century Franciscan friary built on the site of a Norman castle).
-Transfer to the Merriman Hotel, Kinvara, for four nights.
+Transfer to the Merriman Hotel, Kinvara, for three nights.

 Walk in the company of a specialist, looking at plants, geology and farming practices in the Burren followed by Cahercommaun (excavated early medieval stone fort) and Corcomroe (Cistercian monastery).